 Hi!
 I’m Jennifer.
 She/her.
 Athens, Georgia resident for over 15 years.
-Office manager for Flagpole Magazine, a baker for Daily Groceries, and a huge supporter of literacy and libraries.
+Office & distribution manager for Flagpole Magazine, dessert maker/baker for Daily Groceries Co-Op, companion to one cool dude and 6 rescue critters, and a huge supporter of literacy, libraries and human/animal rights.

 Like many Southerners, I grew up in a traditional small town.
 The same one my Mother grew up in.
 And my Grandmother.
-That town, while a bit bigger nowadays, still quietly sits on the edge of the amazingly beautiful and wonderfully wild Okefenokee Swamp.
+And my Great-Grandmother.
+And my Great-Great-Grandmother.
+That town, while a bit bigger nowadays, still remains a time capsule of sorts.
+It sits right on the edge of the amazingly beautiful and wonderfully wild Okefenokee Swamp, and has been a huge influence on my life interests and hobbies.

-Thanks to the many old cemetery visits in my youth (for Homecoming and the like), it feels like I’ve loved funerary art and oddities for just about forever.
+Thanks to the many old cemetery visits in my youth for Homecoming and the like, it feels like I’ve loved funerary art for just about forever.
 My move to Athens and its proximity to some of the most unique cemeteries in the South continues to fuel the fire of that interest.

 Of course, as a visitor one should be sure to read rules and regulations, and to behave accordingly.
 Many people visiting cemeteries are there to pay respect to loved or lost ones, and a good cemetery tourist will be sure to practice proper etiquette.
 After all, I am from the South and we do love to natter on about manners…

-Aside from all things cemetery, I am also a big fan of car camping, reading booksbooksbooks since I was a librarian in a previous life, visiting museums and museum gift shops, collecting vintage pottery, and finding roadside attractions and outsider folk art.
+Aside from all things cemetery, I am also a big fan of car camping, reading booksbooksbooks (I was a librarian in a previous life), visiting museums and museum gift shops, collecting vintage pottery, finding roadside attractions and oddities, and admiring outsider folk art like Paradise Garden, Pope’s Museum and African Village in America.
 Oh, and local festivals and botanical gardens!
-You’ll find them on the blog from time to time.
+You’ll find all this and more on the blog from time to time.
+I do have a much neglected travel blog Another Southern Roadside Attraction that I’m trying to engage with more often.
+No pressure but you can feel free to wander over that way and take a peek at some of my sidequests.
+Just pardon the work in progress that it is…

-While my blog is mostly about my Taphophile travels around the South, I hope we can connect over a variety of these shared interests.
+While Southern Cemetery is primarily about my Taphophile travels around the South, I hope we can connect over a variety of interests.
 And I’m very open for collaborations with others – specifically not-for-profit events and projects.

-If I share places here on the blog such as shops, restaurants, museums, etc, then please know that it is because I truly enjoy them and it is not profit.
+If I share places here on the blog such as shops, restaurants, museums, etc, then please know that it is because I truly enjoy them and it is not for my profit.
 I do not have sponsored posts.
 There’s nothing wrong with sponsored posts but a) I have very people who ask to do so and b) that’s not the direction that I’m currently wanting the blog to go.
-With a full-time job, helping out at the local co-op, volunteering here and there, and wrangling 6 rescue critter it’s just not in the cards right now.
+With a full-time job, trying to roadtrip all the damn time, volunteering here and there, and wrangling 6 rescue critters, it’s just not in the cards right now.
 I’m just glad to be here to show you things I find interesting and to share the people who are involved in community.

 Oh, and I have to give photo credit to my kind and talented friend Zane.
 Go follow his Instagram!